 Tampa mayor apologizes to Tom Brady, welcomes him and Rob Gronkowski to 'pARRGHty'

-But now his pal Rob Gronkowski is in town and there’s dreams of the Bucs reaching a Super Bowl they’re also hosting.
+But now his pal Rob Gronkowski is in town, and there’s dreams of the Tampa Bay Buccaneers reaching a Super Bowl they’re also hosting.
 So Tampa mayor Jane Castor officially welcomed the duo to the city and apologized to Brady for “the miscommunication when you arrived.”

 Happy to welcome @TomBrady & @RobGronkowski to the greatest city in the world, the @CityofTampa! 😊 pic.twitter.com/K89dj5vc50